When you write your resume, the contact information section might not be your main concern.

 How to format your contact information section

-This means it’s important that it looks clean and is well formatted so it doesn’t draw attention away from the rest of your resume.
+It’s important that it looks clean and is formatted well so it doesn’t draw attention away from the rest of your resume.

-Here’s an example showing how to write a contact information section that is properly formatted:
+Here’s an example of a contact information section that is properly formatted:

 This example of a resume contact info section clearly presents the candidate’s basic information at the top of their resume, providing hiring managers with multiple ways to reach them.